techUK joins Global Industry Statement in support of the moratorium on customs duties

 Sabina Ciofu

-She sits on the Advisory Board of the University College London European Institute, Café Transatlantique, a network of women in transatlantic technology policy and The Nine, Brussels’ first members-only club designed for women.
+She holds advisory roles with the UCL European Institute, Café Transatlantique (a network of women in transatlantic tech policy), and The Nine, Brussels’ first members-only club for women.

 Sabina holds an MA in War Studies from King’s College London and a BA in Classics from the University of Cambridge.